 - Patients with a history of any other malignancy, except patients with a secondary brain tumor if the patient’s first malignancy has been in remission for at least 5 years from the end of treatment

-- Patients for who clinical suspicion is present of metastatic disease in the cerebrospinal fluid (CSF) or spine must have magnetic resonance imaging (MRI) of spine and CSF obtained (lumbar puncture or through Ommaya, external ventricular drain [EVD] or shunt) with negative cytology; patients with CSF that is positive for tumor cells or metastatic disease found on MRI are ineligible
+- Patients for whom there is clinical suspicion of metastatic disease in the CSF or spine, must have MRI of spine and CSF obtained (lumbar puncture or through ommaya, external ventricular drain [EVD] or shunt) with negative cytology

 - Patients with major skull defects (such as missing bone without replacement) are not eligible